aryaniiit002/Java-Chess/README.md

 # Java-Chess

-### Chess Engine with BDD Testing Methods and AI .
+### Chess Engine with BDD Testing Methods and AI.
+Building chess engine from scratch in the java programming language.

 Objective was to develop and test a bug-free standalone game in Java, complete with a GUI and game logic components.

-This program is a chess game.
-The user may play against a friend or the computer.
+We can set it up as human vs human or human vs computer or even computer vs computer.

 GUI inspired by: https://en.lichess.org/

-## Technology

-This game is built using core Java, Java Swing GUI libraries and the jUnit test suite.
-It uses custom drawing for game components and self-programmed logic for checkmate detection.
-The code is modular, standalone and object-oriented.

 ## Testing Methods

 #### Test-driven development
-#### Behaviour-Driven Development {work In Progress}
+#### Behaviour-Driven Development
+{work In Progress}

 ## How it works?